 Siberia, Russia comprises an enormous geographical area approximately 1.8 times the size of the United States.
 Siberia borders the Arctic Ocean on the north, and extends from Europe in the west, across the entire continent to the North Pacific Ocean in the east.
 It is a land of extremes.
 The lowest elevation is a point 60 feet below sea level rising to a mountain peak of over 18,000 feet.
 There are broad plains of lush forests, mountain ranges, volcanoes, and permafrost that keeps nearly 65% of the land frozen year-round.

-The population is just over 142 million, with about 28% of the population under 24 years old.
-The median age of the population is 38.8 years old.
-The population is shrinking (-0.01%) because the birth rate is not keeping up with the mortality rate and there is almost no migration into the country.
+There are over 142 million Siberians, with 28% of the population under 24 years old.
+The population is shrinking because the birth rate is not keeping up with the mortality rate.
 73% of Siberians live in urban areas.

 - Medical care is within reach for Siberians in urban areas where there are 4.3 doctors for every 1,000 people (versus the U.S. with 2.3 doctors for every 1,000 people).
 Outside the urban areas, health care is minimal.

 - Literacy is high with 99.6% of 15 year olds being able to read and write.
 Average time in school is 14 years.

 - The Gross Domestic Product (GDP) is $17,700 per capita, but this is misleading because income is concentrated in the top tier.
 The lowest 10% of income earners account for 2.8% of consumption while the top 10% account for almost 32%.

 - The average income in Siberia is approximately $400/month.

 - Young people are often employed.
 18.3% of the 15-24 year old population is unemployed, while unemployment averages 6.2% for the population as a whole.

 - 13.1% of the population lives below the poverty line.